-- Accurate financial records are required in every parish and school. - One complete copy of the Confidential Financial Statement is to be sent to the Archdiocesan Parish and School Finance Consulting Office by September 15th. - An annual budget must be prepared and submitted to the Archdiocese of Milwaukee Parish and School Financial Consulting Office by June 15 of the preceding fiscal year.
-A deficit budget must be submitted by May 15 of the preceding fiscal year. - A school whose Third Friday of September enrollment count is either ten (10) students greater, or ten (10) students fewer, than the budgeted enrollment count may be asked to submit a re-forecasted budget to the Archdiocese of Milwaukee Parish and School Financial Consulting Office by November 1 of the current fiscal year. - Contributions from organizations shall be properly recorded under number 3000.
-Gifts donated for a specific purpose or the use of a particular person or activity shall be used in accordance with the intention of the donor, but the gifts should be recorded nonetheless. - If a contribution is not cash or a cash equivalent, e.g., athletic equipment, science equipment, carpeting, etc. it is considered a gift in-kind.
+- Accurate financial records are required in every parish and school. - One complete copy of the Confidential Financial Statement is to be sent to the Archdiocesan Parish and School Finance Consulting Office by: - September 15th for most parishes and schools - October 31st for parishes with schools participating in any of the Wisconsin Private School Choice Programs.
+The financial audit for these schools is due to the Wisconsin Department of Public Instruction by October 15th, and the CFS should be completed after the audit. - An annual budget must be prepared and submitted to the Archdiocese of Milwaukee Parish and School Financial Consulting Office by June 1 of the preceding fiscal year.

+- A school whose Third Friday of September enrollment count varies by either twenty (20) students or 20%, whichever is less, than the budgeted enrollment count may be asked to submit a re-forecasted budget to the Archdiocese of Milwaukee Parish and School Financial Consulting Office by November 1 of the current fiscal year. - Contributions from organizations shall be properly recorded under number 3000.
+Gifts donated for a specific purpose, or the use of a particular person or activity shall be used in accordance with the intention of the donor, but the gifts should be recorded nonetheless. - If a contribution is not cash or a cash equivalent, e.g., athletic equipment, science equipment, carpeting, etc. it is considered a gift in-kind.
 Acknowledgement of the gift should be provided to the donor, but no monetary value should be assigned to the gift or documented in the thank-you letter.
 Recordkeeping should be maintained by the parish or school. - Ordinarily all funds of the parish, whether for church operation, building and ground operation, religious education program, school operation, etc., should be administered through one central checking account under the direction of the pastor and trustees of the parish.
 In a few instances, an exception to this policy may be made.
 Examples include scrip checking accounts and checking accounts that are required by the Wisconsin Department of Public Instruction. - All activity of affiliated organizations must be included in the parish and school financial reporting.
 See Policy #3570: Affiliated Organizations for additional information.